-In 2017, Tressie published her book Lower Ed: The Troubling Rise of For-Profit Colleges in the New Economy in which she has analyzed large data sets, scrutinized financial filings, and interviewed students and staff.
-The book questions the fundamental narrative of American education policy.
-Author Carol Anderson calls Lower Ed, “…brilliant.
-It is nuanced, carefully argued, and engagingly written.”
+The foundation for Tressie’s first book, Lower Ed: The Troubling Rise of For-Profit Colleges in the New Economy, was formed by dissertation research for her doctorate from Emory University’s Laney Graduate School.
+In Lower Ed, Tressie questions the fundamental narrative of American education policy.
+Carol Anderson calls Lower Ed, “nuanced, carefully argued, and engagingly written.”